On a phenotype-structured phase-field model of nutrient-limited tumour growth: Numerical simulations

 We first carry out numerical simulations choosing $\alpha = 5 \times 10^{2}$, considering different values of the rate of phenotypic changes $\theta$, i.e. $\theta \in \{0, 0.3, 0.5, 0.7\}$, and defining the initial phenotype distribution $f_0$ via~\eqref{def:f0} with $a=2.5$ and $\bar{y}_0=1.75$.
 The results obtained, which are summarised in Figure~\ref{fig::1}, show that the tumour, i.e. the region

 expands over time preserving radial symmetry (cf. the bottom panels of Figure~\ref{fig::1}).
 Moreover, as indicated by the results of numerical simulations displayed in the top panels of Figure~\ref{fig::1}: \begin{itemize} \item[(i)] For all $t>0$, the local cell phenotype distribution $f$ remains of a Gaussian-like form throughout $\Omega$. \item[(ii)] As $t \to \infty$, the local mean phenotype, defined via~\eqref{def:meanvarphen}, converges to the fittest phenotype $y=1$ throughout $\Omega^{\rm T}(t)$. \item[(iii)] As $t \to \infty$, there is a proportional relationship between the local phenotype variance, defined via~\eqref{def:meanvarphen}, and the rate of phenotypic changes $\theta$, throughout $\Omega^{\rm T}(t)$ -- i.e. as $\theta$ gets smaller, $f(x,t,y)$ becomes concentrated as an increasingly sharp Gaussian-like distribution centred at $y=1$ for all $x \in \Omega^{\rm T}(t)$ as $t \to \infty$. \end{itemize} Biologically, these numerical results support the ideas that the rate at which tumour cells undergo phenotypic changes, $\theta$, impacts on the level of intra-tumour phenotypic heterogeneity, and the prevailing phenotype in the tumour will ultimately be the fittest phenotype.
 This is in line with the findings of earlier theoretical studies on the evolutionary dynamics of cancer cells in solid tumours~\cite{Chisholmetal2016,Marusyketal2012,Michor2010,villaetal2021b}.
+We verified that, as it could be expected, tuning the value of $\alpha$ impacts only on the time scale over which the dynamics of the cell phenotype distribution $f$ take place, while leaving the key qualitative features (i)-(iii) intact.

 A corroboration of (i) and (ii) is shown in Figure~\ref{fig::3} for the case when $\theta=0.5$ -- qualitatively similar results are obtained for the other values of $\theta$ considered here (results not shown).
 In Figure~\ref{fig::3}, the numerical solution of~\eqref{eq:3} is seen to remain of a Gaussian-like form for all $(x,t)$, with the local mean phenotype that starts moving from $\bar{y}_0=1.75$ towards $y=1$ as soon as $\varphi(x,t)$ grows above $-1$ (i.e. as soon as some tumour cells become present at position $x$), so that $\hh(\ph(x,t))$ grows above $0$ making the left-hand side of equation~\eqref{eq:3} to become non-zero at $(x,t)$, thus initiating the evolution of the local cell phenotype distribution $f(x,t,y)$.